Breaking down data rules from around the globe

 5. Compliance reporting.
 Companies and organizations must maintain detailed records of data processing activities and show these records when asked by relevant authorities.
 In the case of data breaches, they should be prepared to report it to the relevant authorities immediately.
 Companies must also inform data subjects about the leakage “without delay” before notifying the relevant authorities.

-Penalties
+Enforcement and Penalties

 There are different penalties for breaching the PIPA.
 These include administrative sanctions such as fines, penalty surcharges, or corrective orders.